JoseDGG/JuegoNumeroSecreto/README.md

 ## 📌 Future Improvements

 - Add sound effects when hitting or failing.
-- Improve the interface with new ia image, colors and animations.
+- Improve the interface with new AI image, colors and animations.
 - Allow choosing the game language.